Style-Friendly SNR Sampler for Style-Driven Generation: Conclusion

 \section{Conclusion}

 In this paper, we observed that stylistic features in diffusion models emerge predominantly at higher noise levels.
 To address the limitations of previous fine-tuning approaches in capturing new artistic styles, we proposed the \textit{Style-friendly SNR sampler}, which biases the SNR distribution towards higher noise levels.
-We showed style-driven generation that reflects reference styles in terms of color schemes, layouts, illumination, and brushstrokes.
+We showed style-driven generation that reflects reference styles specified via text prompts.
 We hope this work will serve as a stepping stone toward using diffusion models as digital art previewers.

 \paragraph{Acknowledgement} This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) [No. 2022R1A3B1077720], Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government(MSIT) [NO.RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University)], and the BK21 FOUR program of the Education and Research Program for Future ICT Pioneers, Seoul National University in 2024.